aaronparker/vcredist/docs/get-vclist.md

 `Get-VcList` returns the list of Visual C++ Redistributables.
 The VcRedist module includes the full list of available supported and unsupported  Redistributables and returns only the supported list by default.
 Unless you have a specific requirement, it is highly recommend that you install only [the supported Redistributables](https://support.microsoft.com/en-au/help/2977003/the-latest-supported-visual-c-downloads).

 Running `Get-VcList` with no parameters will return an array of the supported Redistributables by reading the internal manifest.
 Output can then be manipulated to filter the results.
-Note though, the default behaviour of `Get-VcList` is currently to return only the 2012, 2013 and 2022 Redistributables.
-This is because the 2015, 2017, 2019 and 2022 Redistributables are all the same major version and will be upgraded to the 2022 release and can't be installed side-by-side.
+Note though, the default behaviour of `Get-VcList` is to return only the `2012`, `2013` and `2022` Redistributables.
+This is because the `2015`, `2017`, `2019` and `2022` Redistributables are all the same major version and will be upgraded to the `2022` release and can't be installed side-by-side.

 Here's a sample of what's returned: